SKAO at the Royal Society Summer Science Exhibition

 A student holding up a telescope to the sky, made from a big can, cardboard, and tape.

-Use our Tabletop Radio Telescope to measure the hydrogen gas in our Milky Way in under a minute!
-This miniature radio-telescope is built using everyday items like a big can, cardboard, tape and tin foil.
-Learn how to build your own at home.
+Use our simple Tabletop Radio Telescope to measure hydrogen gas in the Milky Way in under a minute!
+This miniature radio-telescope is built using everyday items like a big can, cardboard, tape and tin foil which you can easily replicate at home.
+Demonstrations every day between 2pm and 4pm on the Royal Society Terrace.

 Listen to pulsing stars

 Pulsars are extremely fast-spinning stars that regularly send out a pulse.
 They are the Universe's clocks and can be used to detect gravitational waves.
-Listen to their rhythm and discover more sounds from our Universe.
+Engage with them in an accessible way through our sonifications.
+You can be among the first to listen to an observation from our telescope in Australia we've just released, as well as more sounds inspired by the Universe.

 Two young boys wearing headphones looking very happy.
 In the background there are more peopl wearing the same kind of headphone.